Tales of Zestiria: Reviews

 The game received a positive reception overall.
 Aggregate site Metacritic gave the PS4 and PC versions of the game scores of 72/100 and 77/100 respectively.
 The Japanese version also received positive press prior to release: at the 2014 Japan Game Awards after that year's Tokyo Game Show, Zestiria was among the games that won the "Future Division" award.
 The game also received the Platinum award from Japanese gaming magazine Famitsu upon release.

 The story and characters were praised by Famitsu and fellow gaming magazine Dengeki PlayStation: Famitsu called the former "epic" and the latter "charming".
 Dengeki generally referred to Zestiria as the Tales series' "finest masterpiece".
 Erren Van Duine, writing for gaming website PlayStation Lifestyle, called the characters "likable" and praised the first half of the story, but felt that the narrative "fell flat" during the second half.
 In a different review for the same site, Jowi Meli found the experience enjoyable despite a slow start and awkward English voice work.
-Opinion on the characters was generally divided in western reviews: while Danielle Lucas of PC Gamer, RPGamer's Adriaan den Ouden, RPGFan's Alana Hagues and Ben Moore of GameTrailers enjoyed the characters, other reviewers such as Hardcore Gamers Jordan Helm, IGN's Meghan Sullivan, and GameSpot's Miguel Concepcion were generally less impressed, with Concepcion in particular drawing comparisons between multiple other games within the genre and saying that the cast came across as unoriginal.
+Opinion on the characters was generally divided in western reviews: while Danielle Lucas of PC Gamer, RPGamers Adriaan den Ouden, RPGFans Alana Hagues and Ben Moore of GameTrailers enjoyed the characters, other reviewers such as Hardcore Gamers Jordan Helm, IGNs Meghan Sullivan, and GameSpots Miguel Concepcion were generally less impressed, with Concepcion in particular drawing comparisons between multiple other games within the genre and saying that the cast came across as unoriginal.
 The story received mixed opinions from reviewers, with some enjoying it and others noting a lack of originality as its primary fault.
 In particular, Kimberley Wallace of Game Informer found it less innovative than previous titles despite a more mature approach and less clichéd dialogue.